Wednesday, 4 January 2017

 4. Surgery

-• Thyroid cancer is present.
+• Thyroid cancer is confirmed or highly suspected via biopsy.

 No comments: